 Robert Pickles training dates are now up on the calendar, applications for training forms are sent off with your newsletter either by post or email to all members.
-If you are interested in training and are not a member please download a membership application form and send off to our Secretary Sally Stevenson, the forms will then be sent to you.
-Places fill fast after dates are released so get your forms off early.
-If you wish to know if spaces are available contact our Training Officer Margaret Smart.
+If you are interested in training and are not a member please download a membership application form and send off to our Secretary, Rhian Roberts.
+Places fill up fast after dates are released so get your forms off early.
+If you wish to know if spaces are available contact our Training Officer, Margaret Smart.
 All contact details are accessible from the Home Page.
 Training days are held regularly at Resparveth, Grampound Road and at Nance Cottage, St Ives.

 Robert Pickles FBHS